First published on 23 Apr 2012. Updated on 23 Apr 2012.

-Sydney, meet Light Asylum: we think you’ll like them.
-Joining forces with dark-electro contemporary Zola Jesus, the Brooklyn duo will be gracing the stage of Vivid Live’s FBi and Pennydrop gig.
+Melbourne, meet Light Asylum: we think you’ll like them.
 A heady mix of industrial and electro with just a little pinch (alright, a generous pinch) of Grace Jones to top it off, Light Asylum are ready to take you to places you didn’t know existed.
-Time Out caught up with the powerhouses that are Shannon Funchess and Bruno Coviello to talk about their music, politics and Sydney audiences.
+Time Out caught up with the powerhouses that are Shannon Funchess and Bruno Coviello to talk about their music, politics and audiences.

 So, you don’t seem an obvious pair – how did you meet?

 Shannon Funchess: Bruno and I met when we were touring with some friends – we actually met the day we got into a mini van and drove across the North American continent.
 Over that time we got to talk a lot because there wasn’t much else to do, discovered we had similar interests in bands and making music and decided that we should get together and have a jam.
 It took a couple of years to happen but that’s what we did eventually.
 I had some shows booked and I was sick of the material I had at the time so we got together and jammed/wrote for the week leading up just to produce a set list for those shows.
 Those sessions produced the core of the songs that eventually made it onto our EP, like ‘Shallow Tears’.